PANTHEONtech/StoneWork/examples/getting-started/README.md

    adjacent `./config` directory into the StoneWork container under `/etc/stonework/config`.
 When StoneWork starts, it will look for the `/etc/stonework/config/day0-config.yaml` configuration file.
-If the file is found, StoneWork will apply it immediately after it transits from the init to the ready state.
-This file is not mandatory, StoneWork can start with empty config state and receive configuration later.
+If the file is found, StoneWork will apply it immediately after it transits from *init* to *ready* state.
+This file is not mandatory.
+StoneWork can start with an empty config state and receive a configuration later.

-In this example there is only a TAP interconnection configured between the host and the VPP.
+In this example, there is only a TAP interconnection configured between the host and VPP.
 Both sides of the TAP are configured separately, one under the `vppConfig`, the other under `linuxConfig`.
 The configured model is described in [detail here][config].